Georg Elser: Casualties

-Honoring the victims
+Honouring the victims

 In Munich on 9 November, the annual guard of honour for the sixteen "blood martyrs" of the NSDAP who died in the Beer Hall Putsch of 1923 was held at the Feldherrnhalle as usual.
 Two days later, at the same location, an official ceremony for the victims of the Bürgerbräukeller bombing took place.
 Hitler returned from Berlin to stand before seven flag-draped coffins as Rudolf Hess addressed the SA guard, the onlookers, and listeners to Grossdeutsche Rundfunk ("Greater German Radio").
 In his half-hour oration, Hess was not short on hyperbole:

 After "Der gute Kamerad" was played, Hitler placed a wreath of chrysanthemums on each coffin, then stepped back to lift his arm in the Nazi salute.
 The very slow playing of "Deutschland über alles" ended the solemn ceremony.

 Arrest

 At 8:45 p.m. on the night of 8 November, Elser was apprehended by two border guards, 25 m from the Swiss border fence in Konstanz.
 When taken to the border control post and asked to empty his pockets he was found to be carrying wire cutters, numerous notes and sketches pertaining to explosive devices, firing pins and a blank colour postcard of the interior of the Bürgerbräukeller.
 At 11 p.m., during Elser's interrogation by the Gestapo in Konstanz, news of the bombing in Munich arrived by teleprinter.
 The next day, Elser was transferred by car to Munich Gestapo Headquarters.